Give each team 4 candy canes (and be sure to have a few more in

 to get sick.

-relay game can be played with just about anything that signifies Christmas.
-You could have the children pass a Santa hat (perhaps
+simple relay game can be played with just about anything that signifies Christmas.
+You could have the children pass a Santa

-requiring them to wear the hat as they run down the line) or have them wear Christmas socks that they then have to take off
+hat (perhaps requiring them to wear the hat as they run down the line) or have them wear Christmas socks that they then have

 Before playing it, confirm that each child is familiar with "Simon